Step-by-step guide to deploy Llama 2 1B model on cloud GPUs efficiently and cost-effectively.

 pip install flask fastapi uvicorn

-# Clone the model (if using Hugging Face)
+# Get the model

 git clone https://huggingface.co/meta-llama/Llama-2-1b-chat-hf